Red Bull has previously released cartoon advertisements in support of other civilian protests.

-Red Bull released an advertisement in October 2019 in support of pro-democracy protesters in Hong Kong.
+No evidence exists that the company released a new version of this ad in October 2019 in support of protests in Hong Kong.

 In October 2019, as a number of companies found themselves under fire over comments about pro-democracy protests in Hong Kong, a video supposedly showing a cartoon advertisement for the energy drink Red Bull went viral, along with the claim that the company had released it to show its support for civilian protesters there: